 SGLS: You started your career as an investment analyst and eventually became a hedge fund manager before you retired, after a decade on Wall Street.
 Any regrets?

 Chatri: No regrets.
 I’d always followed my heart and chased my dreams.
 During our poverty years, I naively thought that the answer to happiness was money.
-It broke my heart to see my mother suffer when we were living in poverty.
-I vowed to make millions so she would not have to worry about anything in life.
+It broke my heart to see my mother suffer and I vowed to make millions so she would not have to worry about anything in life.

 I owned a US$500 million global hedge fund when I decided to retire at 37 years old.
 On paper, I was at the top of the world.
 I had everything in life but yet I had a void in my soul which all the money and material things in the world could never fill.
 I was not living my definition of success.
 I was living society’s definition.
 It was painful to admit, but I had climbed to the top of the wrong mountain.